SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 >
 > 2.3.2 Average income of small-scale food producers, by sex and indigenous status

+This target is interprered to include research about small-scale food producers (terrestraial and aquatic) which focuses on access to various resources and increasing productivity/income.

 This query consists of 1 phrase.
-The basic structure is *productivity/access + small-scale food producers*
+The basic structure is *productivity/access etc. + small-scale food producers*

 Types of agricultural system were expanded using MeSH (MEDLINE database, NIH) and Emtree (Embase database, Elsevier) subject vocabularies.
 Types of crops and livestock expanded using the FAO statistical year book (<a id="FAO2013">[FAO, 2013](#f1)</a>).
 Major crops or "important food crops" included, oil crops excluded.
-Root crops covered by `crops` in phrase above. `small scale`+ `farm*` will cover e.g. forest farming.
+Root crops covered by `crops`. `small scale`+ `farm*` will cover types of farming in two words e.g. forest farming.
 The part for small-scale farming may seem complex, but adding the specific types of crops with `production` etc. adds around 300 results over the last 5 years.

 ``` Ceylon =
   TS= (